Compare insurance for pre-existing conditions to protect you on your trip abroad.

 No cover at all

-What you are offered will be based on how serious your conditions are, which conditions your insurer can cover and where you are travelling to.
+What you’re offered will depend on how serious your conditions are, which conditions your insurer will cover, where you’re travelling to and for how long.

-If you are not offered cover for your condition try another insurer.
-There may be companies that can cover your condition so it is important to shop around and get as many quotes as possible.
+If you’re not offered cover for your condition try another insurer.
+There will be companies that can cover your condition so it is important to shop around and get as many quotes as possible.

 Look for insurance that can cover your conditions for the best price, but make sure the whole policy suits your needs.